suncoast-devs/handbook/lessons/misc-quick-reference/cs-list.md

 returns `true` if it removed the element and `false` otherwise.

 > NOTE: This will remove _all_ the values that match.
 So in the following code
-> if we had muliple "Bamm Bamm" strings, all of them would be removed.
+> if we had multiple "Bamm Bamm" strings, all of them would be removed.

 ```C#
 bool wasRemoved = people.Remove("Bamm Bamm");